maolro/raldamain/en/rules/ranks/Elemental magic/air magic.md

 Increase your critical threshold to 18-20.

 <u>Control weather:</u> The heavens obey your call and will unleash their fury on your enemies.
-This ability lets you create or calm storms as a 10-minute ritual which must be cast in an outdoor area.
+This ability lets you create or calm storms as a two-round ritual which must be cast in an outdoor area.
 Storms also empower your air magic abilities, letting you do an additional elemental magic attack per turn and increasing wind strength by 1.

 <u>Hurricane:</u> As a full-round action you can summon a powerful hurricane that will sweep away everything in sight.
 This ability can only be used once per day and will only affect a 100-foot area with wind strength 5 or greater.
 The hurricane will destroy all weak structures and it will work as an elemental attack which will push your targets 2d6 x 5 feet in a direction of your choice on hit (this includes vertical directions).